sachinsg27/DevTinder-Web/README.md

 ## NOTE - When we use <strictMode> of react then API calls will be made twice

 - When page gets refresh user should not logged out bcoz we'll still have token even if page refreshed.
-- in Body => get profile of of loggedinUser via .get(profile/view) APi
+- in Body => get profile of loggedinUser via .get(profile/view) APi
 - update the store using useDispatch()
 - load the user details as soon as component loads i.e. using useEffect()
 - If user is not loggedIn or Token gets expire then navigate to login page (using useNavigate())